Sometimes you think everything’s been taken care of.

 “I assume so.
 We have second, third, and fourth periods together.
 And lunch.”

-“I gave him a copy of my class schedule, and those are the three classes we’re both taking.”
+“I gave him a copy of my class schedule, and there are three classes I’m taking that he was able to sign up for.
+Plus lunch, of course .”

 Mike grinned.
-“And lunch.
-So what are the three classes?”
+“So, what are the three classes?”

 “Honors English 3, APUSH, and Creative Writing.”

-“Hey, since you mentioned APUSH, we have our study group on Sunday.
-It’s supposed to be at your house.
-You said there’s blood all over the rug and there’s the broken window.
-I’m thinking you probably don’t want to have it there.”
+“Hey, since you mentioned APUSH, we have our study group on Sunday and it’s supposed to be at your house.
+You said there’s blood and glass from the broken window all over the rug.
+I’m thinking if they haven’t cleaned up your house by Sunday, you won’t want to have it there.”

-“Good point,” Jeremy said.
+“You’re right,” I said.
 “I’ll check with Lyle when I see him at school.
-It’ll be easy to have it at Lyle’s since you guys were going to my house and he lives just down the street.
-In fact, it’s about five houses closer for you so you won’t have to walk as far.”
-Jeremy grinned, then continued, “If he can’t have it at his house, I’ll let you know after school and you can talk to Greg and Nikki and ask if we can meet at their house.”
+It’ll be easy to have it at his house since he lives just down the street from me.
+In fact, it’s about five houses closer so you won’t have to walk as far.”
+I grinned, then continued, “If we can’t have it at his house, I’ll let you know after school today.
+Then you can talk to Greg and Nikki and ask if we can meet at their house instead.”

 “Good plan,” Mike said.